While there's been plenty of focus on COVID-19, your overall health is just as important as any other time.

 Consider the following steps to help control your chronic condition and to ensure you're able to fight off coronavirus if you get it.

 As we’re all navigating a lot of uncertainty, upsetting news, isolation, and grief, all of the self-care activities that were important for staying healthy before the pandemic may be even more critical now.
-Even though there is a lot of emphasis on COVID-19 right now, your overall health is just as important as any other time.
+Your overall health is as important as ever.
 The better controlled your chronic conditions, the better you’ll be able to fight the virus if you get it.
-Consider the following steps for managing chronic conditions during this time and after.
+Consider the following steps for managing chronic conditions during this time and into the future.

 Even though you are staying home and doing your best to practice social distancing, remember to keep moving.
 Back pain, muscle tension, weight management, blood pressure, blood sugar, and even your emotional health can improve with regular movement.